pglevy/wiki-import-test/Project-story-—-Medical-Supply-Catalog.md

 After receiving client feedback, we performed a second iteration and made the following changes:

 - Added an "Add to list" button to the product page.
-- Added "last updated" along with some other meta data to the product page.
+- Added "last updated" along with some other metadata to the product page.
 - Added a language selector.
 - Added category landing pages.